redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 matching unit type and its `Output` pinned to the kind trait's own payload type — `()` for `Notify`, `<Self as Request>::Response` for `Request`, `<Self as Stream>::Item` for `Stream`.
-The supertrait bound is what makes the two impls one declaration: implementing `operation::Request` for a type obliges its `Operation` impl to say `Kind = kind::Request` and `Output = <that type's Response>`, and the compiler checks the obligation where the kind trait is implemented.
+The supertrait bound is what makes the impls one declaration: implementing `operation::Request` for a type obliges its `Operation` impl to say `Kind = kind::Request` and `Output = <that type's Response>`, and the compiler checks the obligation where the kind trait is implemented.
+The derive writes both, so the check never fails; it is there so that the shape is sound on its own terms, not only because of who writes it.

 `Notify` pins `Output = ()`.
-Nothing reads a notification's payload, so the type could be left free, but pinning it gives a hand-written notification one right answer and keeps the compat release's guarantee that a notification cannot claim a payload.
-It is the price of `Request<Op>` holding notifications in the same container as everything else, and it is one line the derive writes.
+Nothing reads a notification's payload, so the type could be left free, but pinning it gives the derive one right answer and keeps the compat release's guarantee that a notification cannot claim a payload.
+It is the price of `Request<Op>` holding notifications in the same container as everything else, and it is one line the derive writes and no author reads.

 `const KIND` goes, and with it its `Option`: every operation declares a kind, because an associated type cannot default. `<Op::Kind as Kind>::VALUE` is the static kind, readable in any generic context that has `Op: Operation`, which is what `Op::KIND` gave type generation in the compat release.

+`Operation` is `#[doc(hidden)]` and has `__private::Sealed` as a supertrait.
+The sealing is by convention, in the way `serde` and others do it: the marker lives in a hidden module whose path names its purpose, the derive implements it, and a determined author can too.
+Rust has no way to seal a trait against a downstream crate while a proc macro in another crate implements it, so this is as far as the language goes.
+What it achieves is enough: the documented way to declare an operation is the derive, an author who writes `impl crux_core::__private::Sealed for Get {}` knows they are off the path, and `crux_core` is free to treat `Operation`'s items as its own.

 The `#[diagnostic::on_unimplemented]` messages are the static form the attribute allows.
 It accepts only `message`, `label` and `note`, and